Find out how Income Tax and National Insurance contributions rules work for share fishermen.

 - get all or part of your pay by sharing the profits or gross earnings of the fishing boat

-You also count as a shared fisherman if you used to work on a British fishing boat, but now work ashore in Great Britain.
+You also count as a share fisherman if you used to work on a British fishing boat, but now work ashore in Great Britain.
 This could be making and mending gear or any other work for a British fishing boat.

 Fishermen employed under a contract of service aren’t share fishermen.

 A share fisherman is classed as self-employed.
-You must register as self-employed with HM Revenue and Customs (HMRC) within 3 months of when you first started fishing.
+You must register as self-employed with HM Revenue and Customs within 3 months of when you first started fishing.

 Fill in a Self Assessment tax return

 You must fill in a Self Assessment tax return each year.
 This is so that you can declare all of your income from any source, for example, self-employment, employment and Jobseeker’s Allowance, and claim any business expenses.
 You must keep business records to support information you put in your tax return.

 Don’t record any tax that’s been deducted by your settling agent on your tax return.